boveus/hyrax-wiki/Customizing-Metadata.md

 Default behavior:
 - By adding the property to self.terms, it will be added to the new/edit form.
 - Without additional customization, the field will be a text input field.
-(See [Sufia's app/views/records/edit_fields/_default.html.erb](https://github.com/projecthydra/sufia/blob/master/app/views/records/edit_fields/_default.html.erb)
+(See [Hyrax's app/views/records/edit_fields/_default.html.erb](https://github.com/projecthydra/hyrax/blob/master/app/views/records/edit_fields/_default.html.erb)
 - Because we did not set multiple: true, there will be only a single value set for this property.
 - Because we added it to the required_fields set, it will be displayed as required on the initial display of metadata fields on the form.
 If you did not add it to the set of required_fields, it will display in the form when you click Additional Fields button.